Chirag-ahir/JAVA-All-Basic/README.md

 Two types of Polymorphism in Java
 1. Run time polymorphism Ex.
 Method overriding<br>
-2. Compile time polymorphism Ex.
+2. Static polymorphism:  A polymorphism that is resolved during compile time is known as static polymorphism. - Compile time polymorphism Ex.
 Method overloading<br>

 >What is Abstraction ? <br>